The Next Big Thing

 Featuring new writing from Millie Baylis, Rebecca Giggs, Bella Green, Shannan Lim, Gareth Morgan, Whitney Munroe, Sumudu Samarawickrama and Yen-Rong Wong.

 Rebecca Giggs is a writer from Perth, Western Australia.
 Her work has appeared in Best Australian Essays, Best Australian Science Writing, Granta, the Atlantic, the New York Times Magazine, and Griffith Review.
 Rebecca's non-fiction focuses on how people connect with animals in a time of technological and ecological change.
-Her book Fathoms: The World in the Whale is forthcoming from Scribe, and Simon and Schuster (US).
+Her debut book is Fathoms: The World in the Whale.

 Millie Baylis is a writer, editor and arts worker, living on Wurundjeri and Boon Wurrung land.
 She is the current program coordinator for the Emerging Writers’ Festival.
 In 2019 she was a Wheeler Centre Hot Desk fellow and the managing editor of Visible Ink, and in 2020 she is a Moreland Writer in Residence.
 She writes essays, memoir and commentary, and her work has recently appeared in Kill Your Darlings, Overland and The Victorian Writer.